shoui520/shoui520.github.io/docs/new-guide-preview.md

 <h4>How to play</h4>

 1. Click "show/hide options".
-2. Click "check all" for *hiragana*.
+2. Click "check all" for *Hiragana*.
 3. Start guessing how the *hiragana* are *pronounced*.
 4. Repeat until confident (may take a few days or weeks), and then do the same thing but with all "Hiragana combinations" also checked.
 5. Repeat until confident, then do it with all "Katakana" also checked, and then with all "Katakana combinations" also checked.